iconify/website/docs/api/collection.md

 ### Error response

-If icon set is not found or cannot be browsed, server returns `[num]404` HTTP error.
+If an icon set is not found or cannot be browsed, server returns `[num]404` HTTP error.

 If browsing icons is disabled, route is not handled, server returns `[num]404` HTTP error.